Moto Morini: Moto Morini 350 & 500 V-twins

 The 1979 model incorporated a moulded tank-hugging seat, black crankcase side covers and a black exhaust system in homage to the Moto Guzzi Le Mans.

 Footrests were placed too far forward for many riders and a common modification was to replace them with rearset footrests.
 Although not suitable for large riders, the 3½ was renowned for sharp and impeccable handling and was able to compete against larger capacity motorbikes on twisty roads.
 Maximum torque was above 6,000 rpm and so required high revving, similar to a two-stroke, to make the most of the engine's characteristics.
 Nevertheless, a 3½ Sport could still return 70 mpgimp when ridden hard.
 The 3½ Sport had a higher compression ratio than the softer-tuned Strada.
 The Sport featured Tomaselli clip-ons handlebars and throttle, a steering damper and Veglia instruments.

 In November 1981 a 500 Turbo was shown at the Milan Show, producing 84 bhp at 8,300 rpm.
 It did not make it to production.
 An enduro version called the Camel 500 was released in 1981.
 In 1983 the Kanguro 350 was released.

 In 1986 Moto Morini brought out a cruiser version, the Excalibur, available in 350 and 500 versions.

-The 350 was conceived as a modular design, and single cylinder versions were made.
-(Looking like the V-twin with the rear cylinder removed) These were the 1975 six-speed 125 H and the 1978 250 T Mono, both unsuccessful, as was the later KJ 125 single of 1985.
+The 350 was conceived as a modular design, and single cylinder versions were made (looking like the V-twin with the rear cylinder removed).
+These were the 1975 six-speed 125 H and the 1978 250 T Mono, both unsuccessful, as was the later KJ 125 single of 1985.
+There was also a 239cc V-twin model known as the 250 2C.